 Section 13A (1) (c) allows the Council the discretion to provide assistance to council taxpayers where either the existing legislation does not provide a discount, exemption or reduction or in such circumstances where the Council feels that the level of discount, exemption or reduction is insufficient given the circumstances.
-When deciding on whether to grant a discretionary award, the Council will consider each application on its merits (apart from persons or dwelling meeting the criteria set out in Section 1 of this policy).
+When deciding on whether to grant a discretionary award, the Council will consider each application on its merits (apart from persons or dwellings meeting the criteria set out in Section 1 of this policy).
 Principles of reasonableness will apply in all cases with the Authority deciding each case on relevant merits.

-Any decision made will be without reference to any budgetary considerations notwithstanding the fact that any awards must be balanced against the needs of local taxpayers who will ultimately, pay for a reduction in Council Tax income.
-Likewise, the period of any reduced liability will be considered in conjunction with the circumstances of the Council Taxpayer or dwelling.
-For the purposes of administration, the Council proposes that the discretionary power to grant any reduction in liability for Council Tax shall be considered within the following categories:- a) Exceptional financial hardship
+Any decision made will be without reference to any budgetary considerations notwithstanding the fact that any awards must be balanced against the need of local taxpayers who will, ultimately, pay for a reduction in Council Tax income.
+Likewise the period of any reduced liability will be considered in conjunction with the circumstances of the Council Taxpayer or dwelling.
+For the purposes of administration, the Council Tax shall be considered within the following categories:- a) Exceptional financial hardship